PDIS/transcript/2022-01-13-Interview-with-Rob-Wiblin.md

 ### Audrey Tang:

 But for more elaborate analysis, I encourage you to look at [Gitcoin](https://gitcoin.co/), which is actually putting real money on the table instead of just votes.
 There’s kind of an implicit funding part in it, which I think increased the payout even more.
-Of course, more risk of civil attacks too.
+Of course, more risk of Sybil attacks too.
 And so [quadratic funding](https://www.radicalxchange.org/concepts/quadratic-funding), I think, exemplifies the good parts of quadratic voting that we see in the Presidential Hackathon, but we have not yet implemented quadratic funding or participatory budgeting.

 ### Rob Wiblin: